 Q. What differentiates Enron’s activities and exposure from Long Term Capital Management?

-Unlike LTCM, Enron is NOT a hedge fund.
-LTCM’s goal, as with any hedge fund, is to speculate with its investors’ investments in an attempt to generate a positive return.
-Enron’s business model is different.
-It is in the business of marketing (and charging for) risk management services, making markets in commodities and generating returns based on the spread between the bid and the ofer and acting (and charging) as a middle-man in physical commodity markets.
-In each case, unlike a hedge fund, Enron is not intending to speculate on commodity prices and instead looks to profit while managing an effectively balanced book.
+[I would delete this paragraph since we do take positions – they are subject to the limits in the trading policy but we do take positions.]

-Furthermore, the demise of LTCM – which had made directional bets on the narrowing of the price difference between U.S. and emerging market bonds -- came as a result of unrestrained borrowing (a 30-1 leverage position; some claim the ratio was as high as 100-1), an adverse movement in emerging market bonds due to the Russian crisi, and the lack of transparency into the complexities of LTCM’s investment strategy.
+The demise of LTCM – which had made directional bets on the narrowing of the price difference between U.S. and emerging market bonds -- came as a result of unrestrained borrowing (a 30-1 leverage position; some claim the ratio was as high as 100-1), an adverse movement in emerging market bonds due to the Russian crisis, and the lack of liquidity in the relevant markets.
 By contrast, Enron’s corporate debt to equity ratio is approximately one to one – quite consevative by market standards.
 Also, energy commodities are generally far more liquid than emerging bond marekts.
 LTCM expected to profit by holding extremely large positions in illiquid markets, whereas EnronOnline provides liquidity to energy markets.

 In the case of LTCM, many of the big lenders were banks that lacked sufficient information from LTCM.
 The Federal Reserve intervened to facilitate a bailout LTCM out of fear that the losses from LTCM lending threatened the stability of the U.S. financial system.
+Enron’s financial condition is subject to SEC public reporting requirements, including annual audits by independent auditors and even if Enron were to fail, public funds would not be in jeopardy.

 Q. Is there is a regulatory gap with respect to the physical and financial energy products offered by Enron?